Keeping good employees is vital to your company's success. Good employees help drive and grow your business.

 Talented people are quick to spot poor leadership and may put up with it for a time, but not forever.

-2. Don't like the culture
+3. Don't like the culture

-A company's culture is made up of lots of small things, and they need to work in synergy and align with your employee's personal views.
+A company's culture is made up of lots of small things, and they need to work in synergy and align with your employees’ personal views.

-3. Not engaged
+4. Not engaged

-SEEK research also found that 69% of employees won't think about leaving as long as they feel engaged at work.
+Research by online employment marketplace, SEEK, found that 69% of employees won't think about leaving as long as they feel engaged at work.

 Your star performers want to achieve, that’s one of the reasons they are stars.
 They want their work to be meaningful, both personally and for the good of the company.